rustwasm/team/README.md

 * A Web application is written in pure Rust, without integrating with any JavaScript.

-We meet on Google Hangouts every two weeks to track progress, give status updates, and discuss issues.
+We meet on Google Hangouts every week to track progress, give status updates, and discuss issues.
 We coordinate meetings with [issues labeled "meeting" in the `rustwasm/team` repository][meetings].